 The MV Agusta racing team has left an indelible mark on the competition scene.
 Their track record includes many victories and rare and classic street motorcycle models that have been admired over the years.

-According to some observers, MV Agusta’s emblem leans towards traditionalism, but it certainly retains its distinctive character.
-The prominently positioned gleaming gold gear is complemented by a pair of elegant blue wings, symbolizing speed and freedom.
-MV Agusta’s unique color palette not only highlights its rich heritage but also allows it to occupy a unique position among its contemporaries in the motorcycle industry.
+Some observers say MV Agusta’s emblem leans towards traditionalism but retains its distinctive character.
+The prominently gleaming gold gear is complemented by elegant blue wings, symbolizing speed and freedom.
+MV Agusta’s unique color palette highlights its rich heritage and allows it to occupy a unique position among its contemporaries in the motorcycle industry.

 Norton